tanmaysurana/decoder_agent/README.md

 # decoder_agent

 This decoder agent is to be used in conjunction with a decoder.
+There is an example of the `docker-compose.yaml` for the agent's component.

 The agent's responsibilities are:
 * Retrieving tasks from external Task Controller through http